Children’s Care Program (CCP)

 4. Patient and Family Support

-- Develop, review, revise child’s plan of care with child and family to ensure plan reflects child/family’s preferences, education, and support for self-management; Consult with child/family/caretaker on advanced directives and educate on client rights and health care issues as needed; Meet with child and family, inviting any other providers to facilitate needed interpretation services; Refer child and family to peer supports, support groups, social services, entitlement programs as needed; etc.
+- Develop, review, revise child’s plan of care with child and family to ensure plan reflects child/family’s preferences, education, and support for self-management; Consult with child/family/caretaker on advanced directives and educate on client rights and health care issues as needed; Virtual/Remote meeting with child and family, inviting any other providers to facilitate needed interpretation services; Refer child and family to peer supports, support groups, social services, entitlement programs as needed; etc.

 5. Referral to Community Supports